Van & Bus Transportation

 When traveling in winter, be prepared for delays that winter storms can cause, ensure you have a backup plan, and have your travel insurer’s number available.

 You should check with the state department before arranging any international travel.
+Reed College prohibits College-funded international travel to countries that are classified with a State Department travel advisory risk of Level 4.

 - Travel warning information